ppy/osu-wiki/news/2025/2025-04-10-monthly-beatmapping-contest-april-2025.md

 A *limitation* is our fancy word for a contest gimmick.
 We do these to keep maps for this contest fresh and (hopefully) interesting to map!

-If you're confused about how these work, ask for clarification in the comments, or send a message to [Morusya](https://osu.ppy.sh/community/chat?sendto=13681464) (for osu!) or [RandomeLoL](https://osu.ppy.sh/community/chat?sendto=7080063) (for osu!mania).
+If you're confused about how these work, ask for clarification in the comments, or send a message to [Morusya](https://osu.ppy.sh/community/chat?sendto=13681464) (for osu!catch) or [RandomeLoL](https://osu.ppy.sh/community/chat?sendto=7080063) (for osu!mania).

 #### osu!catch